brunokoga/Montevideo/ultimateMagic_dir/spells/battlemindLink.md

 _Melee_: If you both make melee attacks against the same creature, you both make attack rolls and both use the higher of the two dice for your attack rolls (plus bonuses).

-_Ranged_: If you both make ranged attacks against the same creature, you both make attack rolls and both use the higher of the two dice for your attack roll (plus bonuses.
+_Ranged_: If you both make ranged attacks against the same creature, you both make attack rolls and both use the higher of the two dice for your attack roll (plus bonuses).

 _Spell_: If you both cast spells and target the same area or same creature, affected creatures take a –2 penalty on their saving throw against the spells.